 globalMessageStrings property

-A toolComponent object MAY contain a property named globalMessageStrings whose value is an object (§3.6) each of whose property values is a multiformatMessageString object (§3.12).
+A toolComponent object MAY contain a property named globalMessageStrings whose value is an object (§3.6) each of whose property values is a localizable multiformatMessageString object (§3.12, §3.12.2).
 The property names correspond to message identifiers (§3.11.7) within message objects (§3.11).

 EXAMPLE: